decorative image for blog showing activemq logo

 Final Thoughts

 ActiveMQ is a fast and highly configurable message broker, which works well out of the box for a variety of messaging patterns and clients.
 Even though it is simple to set up and run, because of the number of different types of messaging loads and architectures it supports, there are numerous ways to configure and customize its behavior to tune it for your specific usage.
+Hopefully this ActiveMQ tutorial will help you find long-term success with ActiveMQ!

 Get ActiveMQ Training and Support